googlefonts/gf-docs/Spec/README.md

 **opsz**: 0-∞

-Developers can include their own axes but FontBakery will warn users that we cannot determine if the values are correct.
+Developers can include their own axes, but FontBakery will warn users that we cannot determine if the values are correct.

 ### Instances